attoae/quill-table-better/README.md

 ```

 ### toolbarButtons
 `toolbarButtons` is used when focusing on the table, you can specify which buttons to disable and which not.

 `whiteList` supports simultaneous operations on multiple cells, default `WHITE_LIST`.
+> **Note**: The configured `whiteList` is preferably a subset of `WHITE_LIST`, other formats may have problems.

 `singleWhiteList` only supports formatting for a single cell, default `SINGLE_WHITE_LIST`.
 > **Note**: `singleWhiteList` must be a subset of `whiteList`.